 Small clinical trials are showing early success.

 Image Point Fr/Shutterstock

 A diagnosis of type 1 diabetes means a lifetime of constant diligence.
 Unlike type 2 diabetes, type 1 usually develops early in life.
+It’s important to know the reg flags your child might have Type 1 diabetes.
 Those diagnosed have to check blood sugar several times a day and take insulin as needed; the process is difficult, expensive, and potentially dangerous.
 That helps explain the excitement about a potential cure for type 1 diabetes using an already approved treatment.

 Doctors diagnose more than 18,000 children and teens with type 1 diabetes every year, according to the CDC.
 These kids lack the ability to make enough insulin, the hormone that processes blood sugar.
 Using insulin injections to control blood sugar with insulin is tricky because diet, exercise, and stress can quickly alter levels.
 Without enough insulin, kidney, heart, and nerve damage can be the result.
 Get too much, and blood sugar levels will plummet dangerously low.
 (This is the difference between type 1 and type 2 diabetes.)